MarksmanRSC/mrscClient-php/README.md

 Request allows you to place requests for service, generate outbound shipments, and check the status of requests placed with us.

+### addItems [internal]

+This function is currently only accessible internally.

+#### Parameters:

+##### order_id - The order_id of the request

+**request_id** - Internal id of the request

+##### force - boolean

+**items** array of item numbers

+This action will take the given item numbers and add them to the specified request.
+This will fail if their is an item or request ownership issue or the items are in invalid conditions for the request.

+Passing **force=true** ignores validation.

+If adding items to an incoming request the incoming box of the item will be set to null.
+If adding items to an outgoing request the outgoing_box_id of the items will be set to null.

 ### getRequest

 Returns information about a request in our system, including all products in the request.